 Graduate Student Program

 Since the 1960s, the Fulbright Foreign Student Program has supported Korean students in the pursuit of knowledge at U.S. institutions of higher education.
-Current grants are offered for both degree study and non-degree study.
+Current grants are offered for degree study.
 Grants for degree study, which are two years in length, are for individuals seeking enrollment in a Master’s or PhD program with the intention of obtaining an advanced degree from an American institution.
-Grants for non-degree study, which are 10 months in length, are for individuals seeking to pursue advanced study in the U.S. as a supplement to study being undertaken through a PhD program at a Korean institution.

 The Fulbright Foreign Student Program additionally supports members of the North Korean Defector (NKD) community within Korea who wish to pursue advanced study in the United States.
 The first cohort of Fulbright NKD students began their degrees in the U.S. in the fall of 2018.